enes789/terraform_eks/README.md

 terraform workspace new prod
 ```

-6. Deploy the infrastructure for the staging environment.
+6. Deploy the infrastructure for the prod environment.

 ```
 terraform apply -var-file="../..environments/prod.tfvars"
 ```

-This command will create the infrastructure for the staging environment using the variables defined in the staging.tfvars file.
+This command will create the infrastructure for the prod environment using the variables defined in the prod.tfvars file.

 7. Repeat steps 5 and 6 for any additional environments.